Last Updated on

-I do have a soft spot for this kind of dessert, either a crisp like this Rhubarb Crisp with Apples and Crunchy Oatmeal Topping or a crumble like my favorite Apple Crumble, a pudding with custard, like this Baked Rhubarb Custard or a fruit casserole like this Kirschmichel – Cherry Casserole.
+I do have a soft spot for this kind of dessert, either crisp or a crumble like my favorite apple crumble, a pudding with custard, like this Baked Rhubarb Custard or a fruit casserole like this Kirschmichel – Cherry Casserole.

 Over the years I have made so many fruit crumbles or fruit crisps, I have really lost track of all of them.
-The one I make the most is apple crumble, apples are always so reliable and available, but when the season allows it, I make rhubarb crisp or rhubarb crumble.
-Or I use berries, for instance red currants or blueberries, sometimes I take peaches or nectarines, pears or plums and I have even made a mango and coconut crisp once.
+The one I make the most is apple crumble, apples are always so reliable and available, but when the season allows it, I make rhubarb crunch or crumble.

-Another difference would be that, as the name already says it, a crisp would be crispier, due to the rolled oats that crisp up during the baking process.
+- Another difference would be that, as the name already says it, a crisp would be crispier, due to the oats that crisp up during the baking process.

-Frozen fruit usually releases more water than fresh fruit, but this will not be an issue in the case of this rhubarb and apple crisp, as you will drain the rhubarb anyway.
+- Frozen fruit usually releases more water than fresh fruit, but this will not be an issue in the case of this rhubarb apple crisp, as you will drain everything anyway.

 How to freeze rhubarb?

-And I also freeze a lot of rhubarb, at least 2 or 3 large bags every spring.
-And I use this rhubarb to make all the above mentioned recipes as well.
+I freeze a lot of rhubarb, at least 2 or 3 large bags every spring.
+And I use it to make all the above-mentioned recipes as well.

-Freezing rhubarb is very easy.
-Chop the rhubarb into small pieces, like you would normally chop it for a cake or something, give the rhubarb pieces to a freezer bag, flatten the bag a little and freeze.
+- Chop the rhubarb into small pieces, as you would normally chop it for a cake or something, place the pieces in a freezer bag, flatten the bag a little and freeze.

-Martha Stewart would advice you to lay the chopped rhubarb on baking trays lined with baking paper, freeze the rhubarb in this manner for several hours and then transfer the frozen rhubarb to freezer bags.
+- Martha Stewart would advise you to place the chopped rhubarb on baking trays lined with baking paper, freeze it in this manner for several hours and then transfer the frozen pieces to freezer bags.
 A very good approach, definitely, this way the rhubarb slices will not stick together when frozen.

-My frozen rhubarb slices do stick together, so whenever I need rhubarb I either defrost a whole bag or, if I need less rhubarb, I smash the rhubarb bag once or twice or my kitchen marble counter.
-It works like a charm! 🙂 I do that not only with frozen rhubarb, but with frozen berries, chickpeas or beans as well.
+- My frozen slices do stick together, so whenever I need rhubarb I either defrost a whole bag or, if I need less, I smash the bag once or twice or my kitchen marble counter.
+It works like a charm! 🙂 I do that not only with rhubarb but with frozen berries, chickpeas or beans as well.

-This recipe for rhubarb crisp is very easy, like all crisp, crumble or cobbler recipes.
+- This recipe is very easy, like all crisp, crumble or cobbler recipes.

-The only thing you have to make sure of is that you drain the sugared rhubarb slices well, before you add them to the baking dish.
+- The only thing you have to make sure of is that you drain the slices well before you add them to the baking dish.
 Too much juice will make the crisp soggy.

-The addition of some cornstarch will also help against the sogginess, the rhubarb slices should be coated in a thin layer of cornstarch.
+- The addition of some cornstarch will also help against the sogginess, the slices should be coated in a thin layer of cornstarch.

-You can have the rhubarb crisp just as it is, either warm or at room temperature.
+- You can have the rhubarb apple crisp just as it is, either warm or at room temperature.

-Or you can have it warm with a dollop of vanilla ice cream that will melt slowly on top of the rhubarb crisp and bring it to a whole new level.
+- Or you can have it warm with a dollop of vanilla ice cream that will melt slowly on top of it and bring it to a whole new level.